sgiehl/piwik-plugin-ExcludeByDDNS/README.md

 ### Requirements

-[Piwik](https://github.com/piwik/piwik) 2.0.4 or higher is required.
+[Piwik](https://github.com/piwik/piwik) 2.4.0 or higher is required.

 ### Features

 - Exclude one IP for each Piwik user
+- Exclude and IP using an already updated hostname

 ## FAQ